FarmBot-Docs/farmbot-software/v12/The-FarmBot-Web-App/controls/move.md

 The <span class="fb-button fb-gray"><i class='fa fa-camera'></i></span> button will take a photo at FarmBot's current location.
 Photos can be viewed in the [photos panel](../../The-FarmBot-Web-App/photos.md).

 ### Sequence based photo taking
-You can also take photos from [sequences](../../The-FarmBot-Web-App/sequences.md) by using the <span class="fb-step fb-wait">Take Photo</span> command.
+You can also take photos from [sequences](../../The-FarmBot-Web-App/sequences.md) by using the <span class="fb-step fb-take-photo">Take Photo</span> command.
 For more information, see the [take photo command documentation](../../The-FarmBot-Web-App/sequences/sequence-commands.md#take-photo).

 # Motor load
 View the latest, recent maximum, and recent average **MOTOR LOAD** for each each axis by clicking the load indicator bars below each axis label.